open-contracting/standard/standard/docs/en/implementation/hosting.md

 When the suggested limits entail publication of multiple files, publishers ought to consider ways to split data across available files.

-For releases, publishers can choose to:
+For releases, publishers can:

 1. Segment by **release date** - placing all the releases from a given day, month or year in the same file;
 1. Segment by **contracting process identifier** - placing all the releases related to a given set of contract process identifiers together in the same package;

-For records, publishers ought to segment either based on the first **release date** associated with a contracting process, or by **contracting process identifier.**
+For records, publishers can segment by the first **release date** associated with a contracting process, or by **contracting process identifier.**

 Following these approaches will avoid release and records 'jumping' between files when the bulk files are updated.